 A great deal of attention is being given to digital transformation.
-According to Forrester, “Seventy-four percent of business executives say their company has a digital strategy, but only 15% feel they have the skills and capabilities to execute.
+According to Forrester, “Seventy-four percent of business executives say their company has a digital strategy, but only 15% feel they have the skills and capabilities to execute."
 This is the digitization of end-to-end processes for serving customers across their entire lifecycle – from first learning about your products and services through purchase, use, service and retention.

-In each area of focus, information needs to be put into a context that allows users (whether internal stakeholders or external customers and partners) to get to what they need to solve their problem and complete their task.
+In each area of focus addressed by these providers, information needs to be put into a context that allows users (whether internal stakeholders or external customers and partners) to get the information they need to solve their problem and complete their task.
 Shoppers want to find the product they seek, business customers need to find a specific solution, internal users have multiple tasks and their contexts change continuously depending on the problem they are solving.
 Mobile devices need to pull data from multiple systems and applications to provide an experience that is customized and personalized.

-One of the challenges in a project with multiple work streams is ensuring that the information and architecture, concepts and terminology are consistent and appropriate for all applications both short term and over the long term.
+One of the challenges in a project with multiple work streams is ensuring that the information and architecture, concepts, and terminology are consistent and appropriate for all applications, both short term and over the long term.
 This entails development of an information domain model that can accommodate each of the project outputs and inputs.

 We call such an approach a contextual information infrastructure.
 The reference architecture used for building this infrastructure must address all required information platforms and their data sources.
 And it must contain the information modeling, mapping, classification and metadata standards used to connect them in a contextual fashion.